nikp9/ChainGrant/README.md

 - 🔒 **Anonymous Project Submissions** — Removes bias by hiding identities until approval.
 - 🔗 **Immutable Ledger** — Every action is stored securely and transparently.
 - ⚙️ **Smart Contracts** — Automate milestone-based fund disbursements.
-- 🌐 **User-Friendly Design** — No crypto knowledge or wallet setup required.
+- 🌐 **User-Friendly Design** — No need to hold cryptocurrency to interact with the application.
 - 📊 **Transparent Scoring & Decisions** — All evaluations are publicly auditable.

 ---